Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Experiments

 \subsubsection{Results on Spectral Curves}

 The spectral curve distributions of the real HSI and the generated HSI are shown in \cref{spectral_curve}.
 We stack all the spectral curves of an HSI to show the spectral distributions.
 The boundary shows whether the generated spectral curves are consistent with the real HSI, and the density (color) infers the distribution of endmembers.
-Generally, GAN, MPRNet and HUD generate spectral curves that are more consistent with the real HSI than VAE.
+Generally, GAN, MPRNet and HUD generate spectral curves that are more consistent with the real HSI.
 GAN tends to generate spectral curves that are frequently seen in the real HSI to confuse the discriminator by high-quality samples, so the distribution of generated spectral curves are concentrated.
 VAE only estimates the main characteristics of the real HSI due to the deficient structure.
 MPRNet generates high-quality spectral curves, but the distribution is limited to the real HSI, so the generated images lack diversity.
+UD and UBF combines the physical constraints with reconstruction loss.
+The spectral distributions show similar patterns with real HSI, but there is a shift in the absolute value.
 HUD generates high-quality spectral curves that follows the overall shape and distribution of the real HSI, while there are also different distributions in the detail.